Monzo vs Monese: Vital statistics

 You can use either your Monzo or Monese card to spend for free in the UK, plus both cards are contactless for those smaller purchases.

-Both cards are also compatible with Apple Pay and Google Pay, should you want to use either of those to make a payment with your mobile phone, but neither support the Samsung Pay mobile wallet.
+Both cards are also compatible with Apple Pay and Google Pay, should you want to use either of those to make a payment with your mobile phone.
+Monzo also supports Samsung Pay/Wallet, but Monese doesn’t.

 Round 3: using the card abroad